top of page

 "Weeping may endure for a night, But joy comes in the morning."

 People around us are fearful for many reasons.
 They desperately need and want hope.
 Let's show them the fearless way to a better life in Christ.
 One surrounded with joy instead of fear.
+Overcoming fear and finding faith is God's promise.

 Enjoy this version of the hymn Joy in the Morning.